openharmony/docs/en/application-dev/reference/apis-accessibility-kit/js-apis-inner-application-accessibilityExtensionContext.md

 import { ElementAttributeKeys } from '@ohos.application.AccessibilityExtensionAbility';
 import { BusinessError } from '@ohos.base';

-let rootElement:AccessibilityElement;// rootElement is an AccessibilityElement instance.

-rootElement.attributeNames((err: BusinessError, data: ElementAttributeKeys[]) => {
+// rootElement is an instance of AccessibilityElement. rootElement.attributeNames((err: BusinessError, data: ElementAttributeKeys[]) => {
-  if (err) {
+  if (err && err.code) {
     console.error(`failed to get attribute names, Code is ${err.code}, message is ${err.message}`);
     return;
   }